 Cleaning and Maintenance

-A freshly cleaned engagement ring can sparkle like new and ensure the quality is maintained, even after you’ve celebrated your silver anniversary!
+A freshly cleaned mens diamond ring can sparkle like new and ensure the quality is maintained, even after you’ve celebrated your silver anniversary!

 A dirty engagement ring can slowly but surely lose its shine due to layers of oil and grime that can build up on the surface of the gem and band.
 This is caused by wearing the ring whilst performing everyday activities, so you should aim to clean your ring weekly or fortnightly.